-You must be receiving Android security patches via OTA updates on your device.
+You must be receiving security patches from Google or your phone’s OEM via OTA updates on your device.
 Do you know what Android Security patches are, what do they mean and why are they important?
-In this article, we’ll take a look on Android security patches.
+In this article, we’ll take a detailed look at the Android security patches and explain what they have to offer.

 Android has been focusing on security since day one.
 It is built on top of the Linux kernel and makes use of several of its strong security mechanisms.
 The whole operating system framework is developed following strict rules.
 These make it possible to provide full isolation between the operating system kernel, system processes and libraries, and Java Apps.
 Every new Android version uses a kernel in sync with the official (upstream) Linux kernel and defects found in the framework in previous releases are addressed by Google engineers.